diskoverdata/diskover-docs/source_files/software_activation.md

 Please reach out to your designated Diskover contact person or [contact us](mailto:info@diskoverdata.com) directly for more information.

-### Download Portal

-If not already done, download the latest software version.

-1. Create an account for the [Diskover Download Portal](https://download.diskoverdata.com/register.php).
-2. Your account will be validated and approved within 24 hours.
-Note that we will contact you if we need more information prior to approval.
-3. Once your account is approved, you can [login](https://download.diskoverdata.com/) and download the latest version.

 ### License Issuance Criteria

 Licenses are created using these variables: